sonrabakarim/barlkk/_posts/2013-02-26-holy-grail-rich-internet-applications.md

 A successful quest for The Holy Grail should yield a fully-crawlable Rich Internet Application with phenomenal "time to content" that doesn't tax crawlers with ajax and will function in most any browser, even with JavaScript disabled.

 Check out the [Airbnb article][4] referenced, which depicts the Holy Grail in a linked image, and ask yourself if you're drinking from the right cup.
 You must choose, but choose wisely.

+**Update 2016-11-22**: I've used two great React-based boiler plates for building Isomorphic apps.
+You can read about them on my list of [Awesome React Boilerplates](/awesome-react-boilerplates).
+{: .notice--info}

  *[SPA]: Single-Page Application
  *[PE]: Progressive Enhancement